zaphosting/docs/docs/dedicated-linux-xrdp.md

 ---
 id: dedicated-linux-xrdp
-title: "Installation of xRDP (Remote Desktop) "
+title: "Setup xRDP on a Linux Server - Enable Remote Desktop Access"
 description: "Discover how to set up remote desktop access on Ubuntu and Debian servers for easier management and control → Learn more now"
 sidebar_label: Install xRDP
 services: